Oxymorphone: Abuse

-In 1924, the United States Congress had banned the sale, importation, or manufacture of heroin, another opioid pain medication in the Anti-Heroin Act of 1924.
+In 1924, the United States banned the sale and importation of opium for the manufacture of heroin, an opioid pain medication which was being abused.
+See Anti-Heroin Act of 1924.

-In the past 30 years, opioid drug abuse has been a prevalent public health issue.
-In more recent years, this issue has developed into a full-fledged epidemic and is leading to several other public health issues, including the spread of diseases like hepatitis C and human immunodeficiency virus (HIV).
+Beginning in the 1990s, prescription opioid drug abuse has been a prevalent public health issue of concern.
+Since 2013, with greatly increasing morbidity and deaths from overdoses of synthetic opioids, such as oxycodone, tramadol, and fentanyl, this issue has developed into a full-fledged epidemic.
+This has led to several other public health issues, including the spread of diseases like hepatitis C and human immunodeficiency virus (HIV).

 In the United States, as of 2013 more than 12 million people abused opioid drugs at least once a year.
 In 2010, 16,652 deaths were related to opiate overdose, in 2015 this number increased to 33,091.
 In September 2013, new FDA labeling guidelines for long-acting and extended-release opioids required manufacturers to remove moderate pain as use indication, reserving the drug for "pain severe enough to require daily, around-the-clock, long-term opioid treatment" however it did not restrict physicians from prescribing opioids for moderate, "as needed" usage.

 In January 2013, the Centers for Disease Control and Prevention (CDC) reported an illness associated with intravenous (IV) abuse of oral Opana ER (oxymorphone) in Tennessee.
 The syndrome resembled that of thrombotic thrombocytopenic purpura (TTP).
 Initial therapy included therapeutic plasma exchange, as for TTP.
 Unlike TTP, no deficient ADAMTS13 activity nor anti-ADAMTS13 antibody was found indicating a thrombotic microangiopathy of different underlying cause.
 If IV Opana abuse is acknowledged, supportive care, instead of therapeutic plasma exchange could be considered.

 In January 2015, the first HIV outbreak linked to abuse of prescription opioid drugs was identified by the Indiana State Department of Health (ISDH), in the small, rural community of Scott County in southeastern Indiana.
 ISDH launched an investigation into this HIV outbreak when 11 individuals were confirmed positive for HIV with ties tracing back to the same community.
 Three months into this investigation, ISDH diagnosed a total of 135 people with HIV, with the numbers still increasing.
 The cause of this outbreak has been linked to the sharing of needles between opioid abusers, which in some cases, involves sharing needles with up to nine different partners.